dxrgrabowski/dxrgrabowski.github.io/source/_posts/smallest-program.md

 - C
 - C++
 - programming
+- valgrind
+- perf
+- assembly
+- linker
 categories:
 - Operating System Construction
 ---

 ## Preface
 I was wondering how big overhead is before or/and after program execution.
-It was unreasonable to start with anything other than the standard program with blank main:
+It was unreasonable to start with anything other than the program with blank main:
 ```c++
 int main() { return 1; }
 ```